 This is why, in such cases, they rely on people who they knew about, who had prior dealings with design people.
 It’s because they trust the people they know more than the listings on Yelp by a stranger or some unknown person replying to their R.F.P.

 Let’s say that you are a client who needs to get a job done and you are caught up choosing between two design teams.
-Always, you would end up choosing the design team with the referral or (in some case where there is the presence of multiple referrals) you choose the referral given by the source you trust the most.
+Always, you would end up choosing the design team with the referral or (in some case where there is a presence of multiple referrals) you choose the referral given by the source you trust the most.

 And F.Y.I the vetting process is both ways.
 A well established and socially popular client is more likely to pay up that an unpopular or unheard of the client.